 In addition to its commitment to carry out a fundamental review of the formal identification process for victims of trafficking in its 2016 Second National Action Plan to Prevent and Combat Human Trafficking in Ireland, the Government committed to 'addressing the possibility' of establishing a specific identification mechanism for child victims of trafficking, informed by a review of the data collection systems in place.
 The Commission has criticised the use of such prospective and exploratory language, regarding it as a weak commitment on the part of the State to implement GRETA's recommendation.
-The commission is a second commitment on the part of the State to implement GRETA's recommendation.

 As with adult victims, the issue with child victims lies with the inadequate identification process, which in turn, is required to trigger all further child-specific intervention and assistance measures.
 Without successful and speedy identification, child victims are deprived of the supports needed for escaping and recovering from a trafficking situation.
 Furthermore, the limited identification of any child victim of trafficking for forced criminal activity or labour exploitation may also point to a more general gap in understanding of the full scope of child trafficking in Ireland.
-This lack of understanding may, in turn, lead to contravention of the non-punishment principle where children are criminalised for crimes they were compelled to commit as a result of them being trafficked.267
+This lack of understanding may, in turn, lead to contravention of the non-punishment principle where children are criminalised for crimes they were compelled to commit as a result of them being trafficked.

 As with adult victims, the eligibility of a minor to be formally identified as a trafficking victim is regulated by the AIA.
 Despite the fact that the Recovery and Reflection period for child victims is increased to up to a year and the temporary residence permits are of flexible duration - the access to such favourable status remains problematic due to the underlying deficiencies of the current NRM.
 There is no separate child trafficking identification mechanism, despite the commitment to the inclusion of such in the second NAP (2016).
-The current interplay between three systems - International Protection, human trafficking and general child protection measures-represent an elaborate approach to assistance that is not conducive to monitoring and accountability.
+The current interplay between three systems - International Protection, human trafficking and general child protection measures- represent an elaborate approach to assistance that is not conducive to monitoring and accountability.